-If the actual interest payments on the Notes in any taxable year of a U.S. holder exceed the amounts reflected on the projected payment schedule for such year, the U.S. holder will be required to include such excess in income as ordinary OID income for the year.
-Alternatively, if the actual interest payments on the Notes in any taxable year of a U.S. holder are less than the amounts reflected on the projected payment schedule for such year, the shortfall will be applied first to reduce any OID otherwise includible in income by the U.S. holder with respect to the Note for such year, and any remaining portion of the shortfall will be treated as an ordinary loss to the extent of all OID accrued by such U.S. holder in prior years.
+Upon the maturity of a Note, if the payment at maturity exceeds the amount indicated on the projected payment schedule, a U.S. holder will be required to include such excess in income as ordinary interest on the maturity date.
+Alternatively, if the payment at maturity is less than the amount indicated on the projected payment schedule, the shortfall will be treated as an offset to any OID otherwise includible in income by the U.S. holder with respect to the Note for the taxable year in which the maturity date occurs, and any remaining portion of such short fall may be recognized and deducted by the U.S. holder as an ordinary loss.